 What Happens After the Funding?

 As Seedrs acts as the nominee for the investors, it will complete all the paperwork with the startup.
-The nominee model means the startup only deals with Seedrs who represents all investors rather than deal directly with each one of them.
+The nominee model means the startup only deals with Seedrs who represent all investors rather than deal directly with each one of them.

 When funding a startup, investors don’t have to pay any upfront charges.
 But entrepreneurs have to pay a 7.5% charge once the startup achieves the cash target.
 Seedrs will charge the investor a fee of 7.5% on the profits the investor makes.